apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 Another way to reduce the recency bias problem is to order the few-shot examples based on the visual embedding similarity with the test image.
 We used ViT [[15]](#vit) to calculate the embeddings similarities.

 We will examine two scenarios for dealing with the output:
-1. Unconstrained case: In this case, we consider the argmax of the logits across the entire vocabulary as the output.
+1. Unconstrained case: In this case, we consider the argmax of the logits across the entire vocabulary as the output like standard greedy decoding.

 2. Constrained case: In this case, we consider the argmax of the logits associated with each label name as the output.
 This is similar to what was used by [[14]](#calibrate).